slowernews/slowernews/rationales/index.md

 When (and sometimes why) articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### ### Another mega corp has been born

+2023-09-29

+If you're old enough and have witnessed the birth of Google and Facebook, I'm sure you understand my feelings about OpenAI.

 ### Will nations fund fertility?

 2023-09-14